 Turn your creative side into a career.
 Earn degrees in graphic design and multimedia arts.
-Take classes in design software, photography, motion graphics & animation, and filmmaking.
+Take classes in design software, web design, photography, motion graphics & animation, and filmmaking.

 topics Arts Communications